EvernodeXRPL/evernode-sdk/hotpocket/tutorial-instance-sync.md

 Here you can see upon receiving the user input, the cluster added the new public key to the UNL. `[inf][hpc] Contract config updated from patch file.` denotes when HotPocket recognized the UNL update from the **configuration patch file**, which is used to subject the contract configuration to consensus.
 In subsequent executions of the contract in node 4, it is recognizing itself as being in the UNL.

-_**Node**: If you cluster is small enough, adding a wrong public key to the UNL can halt the forward progress of the cluster irrecoverably, since it will no longer be able to reach majotiry (usually 80%) UNL agreement._
+_**NOTE**: If you cluster is small enough, adding a wrong public key to the UNL can halt the forward progress of the cluster irrecoverably, since it will no longer be able to reach majotiry (usually 80%) UNL agreement._

 ## Mesh network